antronerds/r2-tutorials/docs/Annotation_Analyses.md

     select the "inss\_stage" as track.
 Press the adapt settings to create an updated image.
 Now we can clearly see that there is a great over-representation of stage 4 patients in the group of diseased patients who are older than 18 months.
+As you may appreciate, the combinations that you can make here are virtually endless.
+We have named this analysis the 'Visual Fisher's Exact test', due to the visual additional insights that it provides over the 'normal' p-value that can be interpreted for this test.

 	![Figure3: Color samples by track](_static/images/AnnotationAnalyses_colorsamples.png "Figure3: Color samples by track")